rwth-i6/sisyphus/README.md

     pip3 install fusepy
     sudo addgroup $USER fuse  # depending on your system

+  Optional for a nicer traceback

+    pip3 install better_exchook

 ## Setup

 * Add `sis` to the `PATH` env, or symlink it, or call it directly.